mahsank/HobbyCode/README.md

-A repository for embedded C hobby code
+A repository for hobby code in Python and C.